Xcash-Labs/xcashlabs-docs/docs/en/interacting/install-xcash.md

     3. There should be two files extracted (the bat file and the exe).
 Just double click the .bat file to get started.

-    4. In the batch file, you may want to change the daemon address to one that is geographically close to you:
+    4. In the batch file, you may want to change the daemon address to one that is geographically close to you.
+    !!! info
         --daemon-address seeds.xcashseeds.us:18281